Facebook vs YouTube live streaming: which is best?

 - Thumbnails: YouTube makes it simple to upload thumbnail art – Facebook can too but you need to understand the Facebook API

-- More stable: YouTube’s streaming servers are more solid – Facebook tends to crash or drop out more frequently
+- Stability: YouTube’s streaming servers are more solid – Facebook tends to crash or drop out more frequently – we dont know why but we’ve had many issues

-- Instant live: Facebook streams directly to your likers – YouTube subscribers are less numerous and less frequently on the site
+- Instant live: Facebook streams directly to your likers and friends – YouTube subscribers are less numerous and less frequently on the site

 - Higher reach: Facebook’s reach is massive and the numbers are always higher – YouTube requires the player to be embedded on multiple sites